 The reason for the failure of an anti-bullying program may be one or more of the following:

 This is the leading cause of the failure of schools to reduce bullying.
 Most anti-bullying programs are predicated on kids informing adults when bullying happens.
-There is a popular slogan promulgated in schools, Telling is not tattling.
-School anti-bullying laws are requiring schools to investigate, and file records with the district, of every incident of bullying.
+There is a popular slogan promulgated in schools: Telling is not tattling.
+School anti-bullying laws are requiring schools to investigate every incident of bullying and file a record of it with the district.
 Therefore many schools are instructing students that even if they are able to handle the bullying situation on their own, they still have to report it to the school staff.
 Schools are increasingly adopting anonymous bully reporting systems.
 There are schools today that will punish kids who observe bullying and don’t tell the school authorities.

 - We adults need to be informed about the bullying so that we can get involved to make it stop.